British Columbians who have serious financial difficulties and cannot meet their basic needs may qualify for income assistance.

 There are minimum financial, health, and age requirements you must meet to qualify for income assistance benefits in B.C.

-This article covers the eligibility criteria for PWD, how to apply, and B.C disability cheque dates in 2022.
+This article covers the eligibility criteria for PWD, how to apply, and B.C. disability cheque dates in 2023.

-Income and disability assistance payments in British Columbia fall on the same dates and BC PWD payment dates in 2022 are as follows:
+Income and disability assistance payments in British Columbia fall on the same dates, and the BC PWD payment dates in 2023 are as follows:

 You can receive your income assistance via direct deposit to your bank account.
 The deposit is completed by the date shown above.